 COS supports three options of communication:

-1. Plain data packets with non-encrypted Payload: This option is not recommended for large-scale commercial projects, because it potentially exposes the card to eavesdropping and replay attacks.
+1. Plain data packets with non-encrypted Payload: This option is not recommended for projects where there is a risk of eavesdropping and replay attacks.

 2. Fast symmetric encryption with mutual challenges.
 Fast encryption is optimal for most use cases.